 Santa Barbara County region

-Louis Lucas had prior experience with the winery side of the business when he was involved with Tepusquet Vineyards (during the 1970’s, when it produced 75,000 cases) and when grape sales softened in the late 1990’s, a decision was made to enter the vintner side of the wine industry.
-The first Lucas and Lewellen wines were made in a number of friends’ facilities, but the principals knew that to control their destiny, a new winery was a necessity.
+Louis Lucas had prior experience with the winery side of the business as well, when he was involved with Tepusquet Vineyards during the 1970s, and a decision was ultimately made to enter the vintner side of the wine industry as well.

 The Art of Fine Wine

 This oil painting was done by Karen Winters and depicts the Lucas & Lewellen estate vineyards in Los Alamos.

 Painted by Jennifer Vranes, who enjoys working with extreme textures and vibrant colors, capturing an intense energy that is both positive and uplifting.
 She gains inspiration for her pieces from her extensive travels and strives to bring joy to the homes and lives of collectors all over the world.

 The vineyards of the Santa Barbara County growing region have become incredibly popular during the past three decades and include a number of differing climatic conditions that allow for a wide range of varietal productivity.
 Lucas and Lewellen Vineyards has wisely managed to position themselves in three distinct growing areas that run the virtual gauntlet regarding temperature, one of the most important growing factors that influence grapes.
 The coolest growing area is the Santa Maria Valley, home to one of Lucas and Lewellen Vineyards’ two initial tracts.
 More moderate temperatures can be found at the Los Alamos Vineyard, while the latest acquisition (1998) of Valley View Vineyard near Solvang (Santa Ynez Valley) is most certainly the warmest growing area under Lucas and Lewellen plantings.